adhi2k/Gaussian/README.md

 ## Program:
 ```
 Program to solve a matrix using Gaussian elimination with partial pivoting.
-Developed by: Balaji SK
+Developed by: Yoga varma
-RegisterNumber: 2305003001
+RegisterNumber: 2305003029

 import numpy as np
 import sys